 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-National Penn Bancshares, Inc.'s score of 43 is lower than 100% of the industry.
+National Penn Bancshares, Inc.'s score of 54 is higher than 73% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 National Penn Bancshares, Inc., headquartered in the US, currently does not report specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 The company is part of a merged entity with Truist Financial Corporation, which may influence its climate commitments and emissions reporting.
 While there are no documented reduction targets or specific climate pledges from National Penn Bancshares, it is important to note that emissions data and performance metrics are cascaded from Truist Financial Corporation.
 This means that any climate initiatives or targets may align with those of Truist, although specific details are not provided.
 As of now, National Penn Bancshares has not established its own distinct climate commitments or reduction initiatives, reflecting a broader trend in the financial sector where many institutions are still developing comprehensive sustainability strategies.